nycmeshnet/docs/content/diy/_index.md

 For DIY we recommend [joining our Slack group](https://slack.nycmesh.net/) where you can chat with us.

 There is a channel in Slack- #diy-install-support where you can ask questions.
-We can guid you on what hardware to buy and what is the likely best connection you can make to a nearby antenna.
+We can guide you on what hardware to buy, and what is the likely best connection to a nearby antenna.

 For DIY, you should still [fill in our join form](https://nycmesh.net/join).
 This will give you a request number (or node number) which you will need for your install.
 It will also get you in our system so we can give you advice and look for line-of-sight connections.